Annual Tree Planting Program

 2025 Tree Planting Program

 What is an urban forest?
 Put simply, it is a population of trees and vegetation growing within an urban or peri-urban area or setting.
-A healthy urban forest improves the liveability of an urban space for the whole community.
+More than just greenery, a thriving urban forest plays a vital role in improving the comfort, health, and liveability of our communities.

 • Armadale